Ananda Wickramage

-Ananda Wickramage (ආනන්ද වික්රමගේ, born August 4, 1953) is an actor in Sri Lankan cinema, stage drama and television.
-Wickramage is most notable for the role Mervyn in Paba teledrama, double acting in Patalavilla teledrama, president in political sitcom And Company and as Kotalawala in stage drama Neinage Suduwa.
+Ananda Wickramage (ආනන්ද වික්රමගේ, born August 4, 1953) is an actor in Sri Lankan cinema, stage drama, and television.
+During his career, he has acted in the teledramas Paba and Patalavilla, has played the president in the political sitcom And Company, and as Kotalawala in the stage drama Neinage Suduwa.

 Television career

 Ananda Wickramage has acted more than 100 television serials.
 His role in the serials such as Patalavilla and Paba become highly popularized.
 He directed the television serial Menik Maliga, and Hada Pudasuna.